prismicio/prismic-gatsby/docs/README.md

 Returns an object with the following keys:

-- `previewData`: An object with the same key-value shape that `gatsby-source-prismic` generates at build time, so it can be provided to templates & pages directly.
+- `previewData`: An object with the same data shape that `gatsby-source-prismic` generates at build time.
+As such, it can be provided to templates & pages directly.
 - `path`: A string of the resolved path for the previewed Prismic doc.
-This is determined via the provided `linkResolver`.
+This is determined via the provided `linkResolver` function _or_ an optional `pathResolver` function.
 - `isInvalid`: A boolean that indicates that a bad token or document ID was resolved from `location`.
-Is usually only true if a client manually navigates to your preview resolver page.
+Typically only true if a client manually navigates to a preview resolver page.

 ### API

-Accepts the following parameters via an object:
+`usePrismicPreview` Accepts the following parameters:

 - `location`: **Required**.
 The location object from `@reach/router`.
 This is used to read the preview token and the previewed document's ID to send an API request for preview data.
+- `overrides`: An object that allows for preview specific overrides of `gatsby-source-prismic` config options:
-- `linkResolver`: **Required**. `usePrismicPreview()` uses this link resolver function to determine the `path` of the previewed doc.
+  - `linkResolver`: **Required**.
+Determines how links in your preview content are resolved to URLs.
+If `pathResolver` is not defined, `linkResolver` is used to determine the `path` return value.
-- `htmlSerializer`: Function that maps rich text fields to HTML.
+  - `htmlSerializer`: **Required**.
+Function that maps rich text fields to HTML.
     Should be the same function provided to the plugin configuration.
-- `fetchLinks`: A list of links to fetch for the previewed document.
+  - `fetchLinks`: Allows you to specify the link fields to fetch for the previewed document.
-- `repositoryName`: Your Prismic repository name.
+  - `repositoryName`: Your Prismic repository name if it's different from the one in `gatsby-config.js`
-- `accessToken`: Your prismic access token.
+  - `accessToken`: Your prismic access token if it's different from the one in `gatsby-config.js`

 > ⚠️ Since preview API requests are made in the browser, your access token will
 > be exposed to the client.